Want to Improve Your Mood At Home? You Might Need To Tweak These 3 Things

 Next time one of your bulbs burn out, swap in a light temperature-tunable, brightness-dimmable LED like C by GE’s Tunable White LED Smart Bulbs.
 Besides the energy savings and simply lasting a lifetime longer than a dinky incandescent ever will, the Bluetooth-enabled bulb lets you use your smart phone or your own voice to change both the temperature and brightness of your lighting, even if you’re away from home.
 With the freedom to tune your color from cool to warm, emulating natural light, you can find your perfect white light to create the mood you want, support your natural sleep/wake cycle, and complement your space to boot.

 This is a big one.
-Whether we realize it or not, color has a deep effect on our mood, behavior, and stress levels.
-In fact, color psychology is an entire science used by everyone from therapists to marketers to understand how color impacts us mentally, emotionally, and physiologically.
+Whether we realize it or not, color has a deep effect on our mood, behavior, and stress levels4.
+In fact, color psychology5 is an entire science used by everyone from therapists to marketers to understand how color impacts us mentally, emotionally, and physiologically.
 So, choose the colors in your home wisely.
 Here are some things to consider:

 - Reds, oranges, and yellows evoke active emotions (aka they’re physically arousing) and have a stimulating and energizing effect.